-Exposed to dangerous chemicals like Benzene, and forced to use them at work?
+Exposed to dangerous chemicals like Benzene and forced to use them at work?
 In addition to Cyanide, Benzene is a primary chemical used in the manufacturing of plastics.
-As will be discussed, it is linked to lung disease, asthma, cancer, and a myriad of health defects.
+As discussed, it is linked to lung disease, asthma, cancer, and a myriad of health defects.

 Most of all, this is considered by the Environmental Protection Agency, as a dangerous chemical.